 Customer Service is responsible for prompt assistance in addressing customer complaints and concerns.
 We value our members’ needs and concerns first and is committed to resolving inquiries promptly.
 We provide efficient oversight, monitoring and reporting of customer complaints, grievances, and appeals.
 We value our members’ questions and concerns.
 Customer satisfaction is key in our efforts to improve quality of care and in “Exceeding Our Customers’ Expectations”.

-Staff oversee the Family Subsidy program and the development of Members’ educational materials (i.e. Member Handbook, Provider Directory, Consumer Newsletter and DWMHA’s brochures).
+Staff oversee the Family Subsidy program and the development of Members’ educational materials (i.e. Member Handbook, Provider Directory, Persons Newsletter and DWMHA’s brochures).

 The Customer Service Unit collaboratively participates with training, educational and outreach events that benefit Members, Providers and the Community.